 While Guatemala is more well known for its colonial cities and Mayan ruins than its outdoor adventure, there are many activities for nature lovers on offer in the country.

 On the way to Coban from Guatemala City, you must stop at the Mario Dary National Biotope, one of the most important protected areas in Guatemala.
 Its lush jungle is made up of more than three thousand hectares of tropical vegetation and provides the perfect habitat to Guatemala’s national bird, the Quetzal.
 This conservation area has more than 50 species of trees, some towering up to 40 meters in height.
 As for fauna, 58 species have been identified including squirrels, rabbits, foxes, monkeys and snakes.

-Also nearby to Coban are the Semuc Champey turquoise pools that entice tourists to relax and enjoy the cool pools after a 45 minute hike up to a look out point through the warm jungle.
+Also near Coban are the Semuc Champey pools that entice tourists to relax and enjoy the cool water after a 45 minute hike up through the warm jungle.

 Further south from Coban lies the incredible Rio Dulce, with lush jungle on either side of the wide river.

 The best way to explore is a boat tour around Rio Dulce.
 While navigating the river, you’ll cross ‘EL Golfete‘, the wider area of the river encompassing the Chocon Machaca park and the floating gardens.
 The scenery between “El Golfete” and Livingston include an impressive canyon with walls of jungle and limestone.

 You will also visit Livingston, the only town in Guatemala in which the Garifunas settled in the 1800s as they escaped war with the British on St. Vincent Island in the Caribbean.
 It has a unique ambiance that you won’t find anywhere else in Guatemala.
 Laid-back and relaxed, Livingston will remind you more of a Caribbean island than Latin America.